Yoast/wordpress-seo/readme.txt

 #### Enhancements

-* Removes a duplicated query on author pages with internal images.
+* Removes a duplicated database query on author pages with internal images.
-* Removes two unnecessary queries on pages where external images are of SEO interest, like author pages with Gravatar author images.
+* Removes two unnecessary database queries on pages where external images are of SEO interest, like author pages with Gravatar author images.

 #### Bugfixes